sunnymnie/crypto/archive/theses/etc-short.md

     - [25%] ETC balances out at this price till end of September.
 I may take the `L` and quit if I have other trades I am interested in taking part in.
 Else I will continue holding.
     - [25%] ETC goes down.
 - [10%] ETC may go up or down slightly but unmeaningful.
 If ETC is at $30-$50 range after September, I may sell if I find better trading opportunities, or if the bull theses are being played out

+## Result
+I closed the trade at break-even/minor loss because I was going to go on a vacation where I may not respond to massive price pumps, also this was a very low conviction trade that I intended to happen quickly.